throwrocks/throwrocks.github.io/fm-invoices/11-customers-list.markdown

 ![Run the app](http://throw.rocks/fm-invoices/11_customer_list/customer_list_05_first_run.png)

 We want our views to fill the screen.
-However, we don't to hard-code specific dimension values because if we run the app in devices with different resolutions and densities it will not look good.
+However, we don't want to hard-code specific dimension values because if we run the app in devices with different resolutions and densities it will not look good.
 In FileMaker, we can use anchors to make our views stick, float, or grow to fill the layout.
 In Android, when using `LinearLayout` we can use the `weight` attribute to make our layout responsive.

 >LinearLayout also supports assigning a weight to individual children with the android:layout_weight attribute.
 This attribute assigns an "importance" value to a view in terms of how much space it should occupy on the screen.
 A larger weight value allows it to expand to fill any remaining space in the parent view.
 >